-One peculiar aspect of mortgage fraud is that defendants often have no experience of the criminal justice system, and have usually never been convicted of a criminal offence.
-In these circumstances, the, threat of custody, proceeds of crime proceedings are compounded by the potential loss of a client's good character as a result of criminal conviction.
+One peculiar aspect of mortgage fraud is that defendants often have no experience of the criminal justice system, and have usually never previously been convicted of a criminal offence.
+In these circumstances, the threat of custody and proceeds of crime proceedings are compounded by the potential loss of a client's good character as a result of criminal conviction.

 It is particularly important to note that in the preparation of cases of clients with no previous convictions, the thing that a client perhaps most fears losing, their reputation, is precisely the thing that should be deployed by the defence team to help fight the prosecution.

 Character witnesses should be mobilised and statements should be taken before they attend court to take the stand.
 Evidence should be provided of all of the client's respectability, both personal and professional.
 Where there is a story to tell of a client who has earned respect over years of recognised contribution in their business or personal life, that story must be told.